feathersui/feathersui-starling/documentation/help/markdown/text-input.md

 input.addEventListener( FeathersEventType.FOCUS_OUT, input_focusOutHandler );
 ```

+The [`FeathersEventType.FOCUS_IN`](../api-reference/feathers/controls/TextInput.html#event:focusIn) and [`FeathersEventType.FOCUS_OUT`](../api-reference/feathers/controls/TextInput.html#event:focusOut) events are specially dispatched by the `TextInput`, even if the [focus manager](focus.html) is not enabled.

 ### Customizing Behavior

-Several properties for customizing any text input's behavior have been added in 1.1.
-Most of these properties were previously available through `textEditorProperties`, but now they are available as first-class properties.

-The `displayAsPassword` property may be enabled to mask a text input's text:
+The [`displayAsPassword`](../api-reference/feathers/controls/TextInput.html#displayAsPassword) property may be enabled to mask a text input's text:

 ``` code
 input.displayAsPassword = true;
 ```

-Set the `isEditable` property to false to make the text uneditable, without giving the text input a disabled appearance:
+Set the [`isEditable`](../api-reference/feathers/controls/TextInput.html#isEditable) property to false to make the text uneditable, without giving the text input a disabled appearance:

 ``` code
 input.isEditable = false;
 ```

-To limit the number of characters that may be entered, use the `maxChars` property:
+To limit the number of characters that may be entered, use the [`maxChars`](../api-reference/feathers/controls/TextInput.html#maxChars) property:

 ``` code
 input.maxChars = 16;
 ```

-The `restrict` property limits the set of characters that can be entered into the text input.
+The [`restrict`](../api-reference/feathers/controls/TextInput.html#restrict) property limits the set of characters that can be entered into the text input.
 It works like the `restrict` property on `flash.text.TextField`.

 ``` code
 input.restrict = "0-9";